 How do I know my ALAGA product is properly sealed?

-We use three different types of cap on our ALAGA products depending on the type of bottle.
+We use three different types of caps on our ALAGA products depending on the type of bottle.
 Our ALAGA Cane and Yellow Label syrups use a yellow, plastic, flat cap that is approximately 38 mm in diameter.
 Underneath this cap is a silver foil seal that provides a leak-proof seal with the top of the bottle rim.
 This seal ensures both the quality and safety of the product.
 If this seal is missing or broken do not use this product.

-Finally, our ALAGA Hot Sauce uses a yellow, plastic, flat cap that is approximately 20 mm in diameter.
+Our ALAGA Hot Sauce uses a yellow, plastic, flat cap that is approximately 20 mm in diameter.
 Over the top of the cap and neck of the bottle, there should be a yellow shrink sleeve that covers the cap and neck of the bottle.
 You should not be able to remove this sleeve without cutting or tearing it off.
 For this bottle, the cap has a small paper liner on the inside of the cap that creates a seal with the rim of the bottle for product quality.
 The yellow shrink sleeve on the outside provides assurance of product security.
 If this seal or sleeve is missing or broken do not use this product.

 What is cane molasses?

 Cane Juice Molasses (AKA Cane Syrup) is a thick, dark brown liquid sugar made from refined sugar cane.
-Cane Juice Molasses is used in various ALAGA Syrups for sweetening, flavoring and coloring.
+Cane Juice Molasses is used in various ALAGA Syrups for sweetening, flavoring, and coloring.